Xilinx/inference-server/docs/docker.rst

     $ docker run [--device ...] [--publish ...] [--volume ...] [--env ...] <image>

-By default, the production container starts the server executable and it continues to run after the ``docker run`` command.
+By default, the deployment container starts the server executable and it continues to run after the ``docker run`` command.
 But before it can serve requests, you need to load the models that you added into the image.
 The easiest way to communicate with the server is using the :ref:`Python library <python:install the python library>`.
 You can install it locally or use it in the development container to load the workers on the server.